tylerhassenpflug/-tylerhassenpflug/_posts/2019-12-18-FinalPost.markdown

 use of exoskeletons by military or terrorist groups and if there are long term health effects from using exoskeletons such as muscular or bone atrophy.

-Big data ties into so much of our lives on a daily basis.
+Big data ties into so much of our lives on a daily basis and plays a part in several of the other topics discussed in this course.
 A majority of companies, especially tech companies, are collecting large amounts of data on its users.
 For example, every morning when I get in my car, google maps and Waze tell me exactly how long it will take to get from my current location to the parking